kedacore/keda-docs/content/scalers/azure-storage-blob.md

 background = "light"
 +++

-Scale applications based on the count of blobs in a given Azure Blob Storage container.
+Scale applications based on the count of blobs in a given Azure Blob Storage† container.

 **Availability:** v1.1+ | **Maintainer:** Community

+†: As of now, this Azure Blob Storage scaler scales based on the count of the blobs in a container as oppose to the Azure Functions behaviour where code is only triggered on new blobs.

 <!--more-->